Your Trusted Funeral Director in Dil’s Funeral Services

 What does it mean to you to be a Funeral Director in a community like Dil’s?
 I think there is an irrelevance to where I am a Funeral Director.
 Wherever it is I feel privileged to have the unique opportunity to guide families through those early stages of the death and the associated grief that comes with it.
 I try to make that experience the best it can be and to make those early stages as bearable as possible for the families.

 Can you describe a moment in your career where you felt you truly made a difference in a family’s grieving process?
-It would have been very early in my career where I started as an embalmer after a family wanted to personally meet to thank me for the experience thay had when viewing their father.
+It would have been very early in my career where I started as an embalmer after a family wanted to personally meet to thank me for the experience they had when viewing their father.
 Being able to create time for a family and them the opportunity to be reunited with their person in a way that resembles the memories they have of them prior to their illness or death has been very rewarding.

 What is the most rewarding aspect of guiding families through such a difficult time, and how do you stay motivated in your role?
 Knowing that they, and the person who died, are in a safe place in our care.
 That they allow us, an unknown person into their circle of family to create something meaningful that reflects their needs.
 There is a lot of trust they have in us.